 The channel decoding functions convert a number of channel coded input bit streams into ITA-2 or ITA-5 bit streams.
 The Properties windows for these functions are identical to the figure below, and thus they will not be reproduced for every single function.

 ARQ-E

-Convert an ARQ-E coded bit stream into an ITA-2 bit stream.
+In: Bit stream Out: Bit stream Function: Convert an ARQ-E coded bit stream into an ITA-2 bit stream.

 SITOR